AeroBrowser-Official/AeroBrowser/README.md

 > ⚠️ **Do not open or touch the `.zip` update file.**
 > It is used by **Sparkle auto-updater** internally and may not behave correctly if run manually.
 > Sparkle update launching is currently **bugged** and will be fixed in v1.0.2.

 ---

+## 🙏 Acknowledgements

+Parts of this project were inspired by or based on code from the [Opacity browser](https://github.com/Falsy/Opacity) by [Falsy](https://github.com/Falsy), licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

+We thank them for their excellent open-source contribution, which made certain foundational elements of AeroBrowser possible.

+---